PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 		sudo mv storkctl /usr/local/bin
 		sudo chmod +x /usr/local/bin/storkctl

 5. **Secret Store :** Make sure you have configured a secret store on both clusters.
-This will be used to store the credentials for the objectstore.
+This will be used to store the credentials.
 Use following command to verify:

 		kubectl get storageclusters --all-namespaces -o jsonpath='{.items[*].spec.secretsProvider}{"\n"}'